Jerzy Zborowski

 Jerzy Eugeniusz Zborowski (nom de guerre: Jeremi, Jurek, Jurek Kowalski, Kajman Okularnik, Jurek Żoliborski) was born on 26 July 1922 in Warsaw and died in September 1944 in Warsaw, Poland).
+Zborowski was a partisan during Operation Arsenal and the assassin of Franz Bürkl in 1943.

 He was a Polish Scoutmaster (harcmistrz), scouting resistance activist, porucznik of the Armia Krajowa and commander of the Battalion Parasol during the Warsaw Uprising.

-Zborowski was a partisan during Operation Arsenal and the assassin of Franz Bürkl in 1943.
+He was wounded during the Uprising and captured by the Germans.
+His subsequent fate remains unknown, he is assumed to have been murdered by the Germans.